November 26, 2018

 Funds for the project were provided through the maintenance of state buildings revolving fund managed by the Long-Range Capital Planning Commission and OHS maintenance funds.

 Work on the new interior exhibits will start as soon as the construction is complete, which is expected to be in late 2019.
 Once the exhibits are completed in the hospital, work will begin on new exhibits for the commissary building.
 Here, the OHS plans to focus exhibits on feeding the army and returning the interior of the building to the appearance of a commissary.

 Fort Gibson Historic Site, a National Historic Landmark, is located at 907 N. Garrison Ave. in Fort Gibson.
 The site is open Tuesday through Saturday, 10 a.m. to 5 p.m.
 For more information about the site, please call 918-478-4088, visit www.okhistory.org/fortgibson or email firstname.lastname@example.org.

 Fort Gibson Historic Site is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.